BLACK MINERS MUSEUM

 Nottingham News Centre, founded in 2013, is a community interest company (i.e. social enterprise) based in Nottinghamshire, England UK and operates in digital, global spheres and learning spaces.

-We provide B2B diverse heritage consultancy, heritage interpretation support, oral history/heritage training, heritage project management, webinars, curatorial work, exhibition management and support, heritage e-publishing services.
+We provide B2B diverse heritage consultancy, heritage interpretation support, oral history/heritage training, heritage project management, webinars, curatorial work, exhibition management support and heritage e-publishing services.
 We serve local, national and international organisations.

-or visit www.nottinghamnewscentre.com for information on how we can help you.
+View our portfolio at www.nottinghamnewscentre.com for information on how we can help you.

 View works by Norma Gregory (MA, BA, PGCE, PG Cert.) at www.normagregory/profile